For Heaven's Sake (1950 film)

-For Heaven's Sake is a 1950 fantasy film starring Clifton Webb as an angel trying to save the marriage of a couple played by Joan Bennett and Robert Cummings.
+For Heaven's Sake is a 1950 American fantasy film starring Clifton Webb as an angel trying to save the marriage of a couple played by Joan Bennett and Robert Cummings.
 It was adapted from the play May We Come In? by Harry Segall.

 Plot

 Angels Charles and Arthur try to convince a young cherub named Item to stop waiting to be born to Lydia and Jeff Bolton, her parents who she has personally selected.
 The Boltons are too busy with their theater work to start a family and are also drifting apart, as Lydia wants to have a child but Jeff convinces her to put their careers first.

 When Item proves adamant, Charles tries to help by taking human form as "Slim" Charles, a supposedly rich Montanan, and encountering the Boltons at a racetrack.
 Jeff sees a potential financial backer (an "angel" in theatrical slang) for his next play, so he asks his playwright Daphne Peters to try to convince Charles to invest in the production, not knowing that Charles does not have any money.
 Jeff's usual backer Tex Henry appears and draws cards with Charles to determine who will make the investment, and Tex wins.

 Charles begins to enjoy human vices.
 When Daphne's former actor boyfriend Tony Clark returns for her, Charles punches him.
 Charles also starts playing modern music on his harp and drinking, but Arthur disapproves.

 Charles has not completely forgotten his mission.
 He arranges a lavish party to celebrate the Boltons' eighth anniversary, but it does not work as planned.
 The Boltons decide to break up, and Charles is taken to the mental hospital, where he admits that he is an angel.
 When Lydia develops a sudden craving for peanuts, Jeff realizes that she is pregnant (with Item), and they reconcile.